 Dhamma Everywhere: Welcoming each moment with Awareness+Wisdom is a collection of teachings from several sources and contexts including translations from Burmese: Sayadaw’s little book on meditation and selected Dhamma discussions and morning Dhamma reminders at the Shwe Oo Min Dhamma Sukha Tawya Meditation Center.
-Sayadaw’s latest book in English, Dhamma Everywhere has been published in Malaysia and Myanmar.
-Also check out the Dhamma Everywhere blog for notable quotes from the book and new Q&A’s from Sayadaw’s Dhamma Everywhere Retreat in Massachusetts, USA (May 2012).
+Sayadaw’s latest book in English, Dhamma Everywhere has been published in Malaysia, Myanmar and the US.
+Also check out the Dhamma Everywhere blog for notable quotes from the book and new Q&A’s from Sayadaw’s second Dhamma Everywhere Retreat in Massachusetts, USA (May 2014).
 Latest Householder Retreat Q&A’s from Singapore Retreat (March 2013) now on Soundcloud.

 The Practice of Mindfulness Will Change You is a booklet that contains short biographies and testimonials of students of mindfulness and the benefits they have received from their practice.
 The most recent testimonials (2012) for Sayadaw’s 50th Birthday celebration are on Sayadaw’s Tumblr Page.
 Do you have a testimonial regarding your daily life practice?
 If so, we’d love to hear from you here.

 Awareness Alone is Not Enough is a 213-page book of transcripts of practice discussions with students and contains pragmatic advice on mindfulness practice, making skillful, continuous effort, the need for and development of right understanding, etc. Taken from Sayadaw’s 2007 trips abroad with Western students in residential and non-residential practice settings.